 - Build a controller system to meet unique specifications

 - Reverse engineer a system to create a representative part if product documentation is unavailable

-The key to both of these approaches is through the use of our embedded Model-Based Development platform (eMBD) Raptor™.
-Our platform is a combination of rugged and production-ready tools, software, and electronic components that enables the efficient development of software on commercial off-the-shelf (COTS) controllers and displays.
+The key to both of these approaches is through the use of New Eagle’s embedded Model-Based Development platform (eMBD) Raptor™.
+The Raptor Platform is a combination of rugged and production-ready tools, software, and electronic components that enables the efficient development of software on commercial off-the-shelf (COTS) controllers and displays.

 The United States Army’s regularly relies on its Rough Terrain Container Handlers (RTCH) vehicles used for moving standard shipping containers on rough, uneven ground.
 So when an Electronic Control Units (ECUs) and Display suppliers ceased production, the U.S. Army faced a difficult dilemma: how to keep their current fleet in operation.

 Instead of discarding the fielded equipment, they decided to build replacement parts for the RTCH.
 To ensure it functioned exactly as it had under the control of the original ECUs, this decision came with the following requirements:

 - The controllers need to employ all control function, display, and diagnostics while fitting into the existing RTCH architecture.